 As you can see by the Category standards above, you can expect CAT 8 to provide better frequency characteristics, therefore supporting higher speeds of data.
 CAT 8 is capable of supporting bandwidths of up to 2 GHz (2000 MHz) for up to 30 meters of cabling.
 Cat8 can also support 25Gbps/ 40Gbs speeds.
 The physical appearance of CAT 8 cable is similar to lower category cables and still terminated in RJ45 connections.

-We, here at Infinity Cable Products, will be offering CAT 8 cable also in 4th quarter of 2018.
-Our CAT 8 cable is currently undergoing extensive testing and obtaining all the certifications necessary to deem true CAT 8 cable quality.
-We are excited to offer the best CAT 8 the market has to offer, be sure to check back with us soon!
+Our CAT 8 cable has undergone extensive testing and obtaining all the certifications necessary to deem true CAT 8 cable quality.
+We are excited to provide the best CAT 8 the market has to offer.

 Feel free to shoot us a message if you'd like to be added to our mailing list to be updated once CAT 8 arrives (email@example.com).
 Thank you!